indianahuey/indianahuey.github.io/index.md

 ### Challenges

-1. How to deal with important non-text information—e.g. images, tables, graphs?
+1. How to deal with important non-text information—e.g. images, tables, graphs.